Qarik-Group/cf-marketplace-servicebroker/README.md

     --set "cf.organizationGUID=$(jq -r .OrganizationFields.GUID ~/.cf/config.json)" \
     --set "cf.spaceGUID=$(jq -r .SpaceFields.GUID ~/.cf/config.json)"
 ```

+Alternately, instead of a username/password you can use an appropriate UAA client/secret:

 To upgrade, first login and target the space.
 Then run `helm upgrade`: